mythaxis/SnoakCity/content/post/10 Another Change of Plan.md

 “… of course I said no. My uncle’s a Detech, and you know how hopelessly unreliable Zole can be.
 I told him if *that’s* his idea of a sensible plan, take it to [Smatparrox]({{< ref "09 The Man with Bronze Hair.md" >}}) and feed it to a biotap!
 In any case, what’s…”

 *“… at the back of the neck, and all down the legs, especially if I’m sitting near a window, but you know I’m not one to moan.
 Wish I hadn’t worn these wretched shoes, though.
-They’ll give me blisters the size of poached eggs …”*
+They’ll give me blisters the size of poached eggs…”*

-“… decided yet, but definitely a pool of opalescence deepening to indigo, and a hint of menace as the dark bulk of that enigmatic structure rises like a gigantic cactus, fringed on one side with minute points of light….”
+“… decided yet, but definitely a pool of opalescence deepening to indigo, and a hint of menace as the dark bulk of that enigmatic structure rises like a gigantic cactus, fringed on one side with minute points of light…”

-*“…coinciding with the faint swell of the basso profundo, before the start of Hetmoot’s aria…”* *“Which reminds me, we’ll need to arrange a meeting with Aurelian before the next…”*
+*“…coinciding with the faint swell of the basso profundo, before the start of Hetmoot’s aria…”*\
+*“Which reminds me, we’ll need to arrange a meeting with Aurelian before the next…”*

 “Yes you did!”